AlyonaKasyanenko/new/README.md

 # new
 Hello!
 My name is Alyona.
 How are you?
-Now i`m start to learn new programm.
+Now im start to learn new programm.